-This is a little shorter overall programme, but time to work yourself a little harder in phase 2 by joining in with the machine more and shorter rests between contractions to encourage your muscles to keep growing.
+This is a slightly shorter programme, but it's time to work yourself a little harder in phase 2 by joining in with the machine more and shorter rests between contractions to encourage your muscles to keep growing.

 Phase 1: First enjoy 10 minutes of continuous low-frequency current to improve awareness of the muscle position, blood flow, nerve sensitivity.
 Relax in this phase.